 | Club | Lokomotiv Novosibirsk (Russia) |

-Nikolov's height of 209 centimeters places him among the tallest setters in world volleyball.
-His attacking reach of 365 cm is on par with that of a classic opposite hitter.
+Nikolov's 209 cm height places him among the tallest setters in world volleyball.
+His attack reach of 365 cm is at the level of a classic opposite hitter.
 This explains why Nimir draws the parallel – the profile is atypical for the position.
-Combined with his age – just 19 years old – a horizon of "the next 20 years" doesn't sound like an exaggeration, but like a mathematical reality.
+In combination with his age – just 19 years old – a horizon of "the next 20 years" does not sound like an exaggeration, but like a mathematical reality.

 "If he decides to become an opposite hitter, he can.
 But when I watched him, I think he loves setting more than I did.
-If he stays a setter, he could be something truly special."
+If he remains a setter, he can be something truly special."

-Simeon Nikolov is already part of Lokomotiv Novosibirsk, where he works in a demanding environment with serious competition.
-He is the son of legend Vladimir Nikolov and brother of star Aleksandar Nikolov – a surname that carries weight, but also pressure.
+Simeon Nikolov is already part of Lokomotiv Novosibirsk, where he works in an environment with high demands and serious competition.
+He is the son of legend Vladimir Nikolov and brother of star Aleksandar Nikolov – a family name that carries weight, but also pressure.

-In this case, however, we are talking about an external assessment.
-Not an internal Bulgarian expectation, but recognition from abroad.
+In this case, however, we are talking about an external evaluation.
+Not an internal Bulgarian expectation, but recognition from outside.

 Volleyball has long sought an evolution of the setter position.
-Height, aggression, attack from the first and second line, serving under pressure – these are no longer bonus qualities, but part of the new model.
+Height, aggression, attack from the front and back row, service under pressure – these are no longer bonus qualities, but part of the new model.

 Nikolov fits exactly this profile.

-When a player like Nimir – who transitioned from setter to opposite hitter and established himself among the best – states that the Bulgarian can be "special for the next 20 years," it's not politeness.
-It's a signal.
+When a player like Nimir – who transitioned from setter to opposite hitter and established himself among the best – states that the Bulgarian can be "special for the next 20 years," this is not politeness.
+This is a signal.

 A signal that Bulgaria doesn't just have talent.

-But that it could have a setter who sets the standard for a generation.
+But that it can have a setter who sets the standard for a generation.